 Talking about food, Slovenia is a foodie destination for sure.
 If you want to eat top class, you don’t need to tear apart your wallet.
 Prices are reasonable, and the offer is diverse.
 The kitchen went through some rough times.
 Today, however, it’s stable and the future is bright.
 I say hard times because the Slovenian nation used to submerge to other nations, ideas or their impacts.
-Only a decade ago, there was plenty of French kitchens with the fusion of Italian cuisine and some avantgarde guidelines.
-Lately, however, a few of individuals took things into their hands and brought back good traditional Slovenian cuisine with a modern touch.
-Surely, we didn’t visit them all, and we still have some unseen places in this beautiful country that we want to stop at.
+Only a decade ago, there were plenty of French kitchens with the fusion of Italian cuisine and some avantgarde guidelines.
+Lately, however, a few individuals took things into their hands and brought back good traditional Slovenian cuisine with a modern touch.
+Surely, we didn’t visit them all, and we still have some unseen places in this beautiful country that we want to stop.

 We started our journey in southeastern Slovenia, where nature and culinary offers are outstanding.
 You can find some boutique wineries and small family restaurants waiting to be discovered.
 We stopped at two wineries.
 One was a bigger modern one, while the other was small and boutique.
 The choice of wine here is great, some of it can easily compare with some world’s greatest wine marks.

 What To Do in Slovenia in One Week?

 We are giving you a hint for a week traveling in this little country.
 Most of you will start from the capital city – Ljubljana.
 You can easily spend two days in this town due to all the sights and tourist offer.
 Don’t forget to visit the old part of the town and the castle above it.
 While you are at the castle, take a meal at the Restaurant Strelec.
 The food there is outstanding, as is the service and its ambient.
 In the center of Ljubljana, you have a rich nightlife, sometimes even with some live music performers.